Cloudoki/backbone-notifications/README.md

 #### Note
 When you click to show the notification a class ```notificationsOn``` is added to the body HTML element.
 This will allow to add dim effects when the notifications are shown.

-### Listening to notifications triggers:
+### Listening to notifications triggered events:

-There are 4 events that the tags view emits:
+There are 3 events that the notifications view emits:
 - **'notification:markread'**: when a notification is marked as read
 - **'notification:destroy'**: when a notifications is remove from the collection
 - **'notification:fetch'**: when the notifications are fetch successfully